(Published in GralsWelt 35/2005)

 Where are we today A critical analysis.

-It was the second lost World War in a quarter of a century and, on top of that, the greatest war of all time, which awakened and deepened the traumatic experiences of the humiliating armistice of 1918.
+It was the second world war lost in a quarter of a century and, on top of that, the biggest war of all time, awakening and deepening the traumatic experiences of the humiliating armistice of 1918.

 Because the First World War was the primary misfortune for Europe in the 20th century.
 Exaggerated nationalism, envy of competition, overarming and inability of all those responsible - not just Germany - unleashed him.